 - Watch for pull toys with strings that are more than 12 inches in length.
 They could be a strangulation hazard for babies.

-- Parents should store toys in a designated location, such as on a shelf or in a toy chest, and keep older kids' toys away from young children.
+- Parents should store toys in a designated location, such as on a shelf or in a toy box, and keep older kids' toys away from young children.
 Use a toy box with no lid or a lightweight, non-locking lid and ventilation holes.

 - Bacteria are often present in raw foods.
 Fully cook meats and poultry, and thoroughly wash raw vegetables and fruits.

-- Be sure to keep hot liquids and food away from the edges of counters and tables, where they can be easily knocked over by a young child's exploring hands.
+- Keep hot liquids and food away from the edges of counters and tables, where they can be easily knocked over by a young child's exploring hands.
 Be sure that young children cannot access microwave ovens.

-- Wash your hands frequently, and make sure your children do the same.
+- Wash your hands frequently, and make sure children do the same.

 - Never put a spoon used to taste food back into food without washing it.